About this project

 - an advisory group made up of key leaders from the public health system, NHS and beyond.

-This work will be published in spring 2018.
+The report will be published in autumn 2018.